kitinfo/network-gamepads/protocol/protocol.md

 }
 ```

-This messages occurs after the SETUP END message.
+This response indicates to the client that the chosen device capabilities are prohibited
-It signals that the request device type is not allowed on the server.
+on the server.
-After this message the server closes the connection.
+The server will terminate the connection after sending this response.